 In general, it is traditional to eat the Cuy with your hands.
 If you are in regions like Cusco or Arequipa, it is common to see the locals enjoying this dish with their hands.
-This is even acceptable in any restaurant where it is served.
+Eating guinea pig in the traditional way is acceptable in any restaurant where it is served.
 In fact, you may get some confused looks at you if you try to eat it in some other way.
 It is advisable to have a packet of napkins on hand as things can get a bit messy.
-This delicious dish is usually offered on many special occasions, especially if you are a guest of a local family.
+This delicious dish is served on special occasions.
+Especially if you are a guest of a local family.
 And it would be very rude not to try it.
 After enjoying the many tours in Peru, you can relax with this delicious Peruvian delicacy.

 “ALL YOU NEED IS LOVE AND A GUINEA PIG!”

 As you will see, this delicious dish is one of the many that you have to try during your stay in Peru.
 Especially if you plan to travel through the regions of Cusco or Arequipa.
 Together with the Machu Travel Peru team, we hope we have been helpful in explaining a little about the Cuy.
 We believe that the real challenge is in trying this delicious dish.
 Some may find it a bit strange to see your face and so on.
 But have no doubt that it is a delight like no other.
 And it is worth trying new things in Peru.
 And in case you are not a vegetarian, do not worry, since there are endless different alternatives to Cuy.
 Indulge yourself and try this emblematic Peruvian dish.